 - Following discussion, the patient co-applicant plans to attend the monthly Trial Management Group meetings a minimum of every three months, but will be included in correspondence relating to all of the meetings.
-This will be kept under review to minimise time burden but ensure he is able to engage with the trial team. - An independent patient/public representative is a member of the Combined Trial Steering and Data Monitoring Committee.
+This will be kept under review to minimise time burden but ensure he is able to engage with the trial team. - An independent patient/public representative is a member of the Trial Steering Committee.

 Time Point Meeting / Duties Activity PPI members Ethics and trial set up Review ethics of trial processes.
 Review patient information documents.
 Panel meeting.
 Email of documents for comment.
 All.
 Mid-way through recruitment stage Review of any recruitment issues.
 Review of any other trial issues.
 Discussion with panel members on individual basis.
 All.
-Study closure/set up of full trial Final evaluation of any recruitment or patient issues during Panel meeting.
+Study closure/set up of full trial Final evaluation of any recruitment or patient issues during trial.
+Forward planning to improve upon full trial design.
+Panel meeting.
 All.